Spam Detection¶

 plt.show()

-Convert the text data into a matrix of token counts¶
+Convert the messages to a matrix of token counts¶

 vectorizer = CountVectorizer()